isabella232/rtos-docs-pr.pl-pl/rtos-docs/netx/netx-pppoe-server/chapter3.md

 ## <a name="pppreceivedataind"></a>PppReceiveDataInd

-Odbieraj dane z przesyłania za pośrednictwem sieci Ethernet
+Odbieranie danych z transmisji za pośrednictwem sieci Ethernet

 ### <a name="prototype"></a>Prototype